bkstar123/laravel-social-auth/README.md

 # laravel-social-auth
-Provide a thin wrapper over Socialite package for an easy implementation of the social login for Laravel applications
+Provide a thin wrapper over the Socialite package for an easy implementation of the social login for Laravel applications

 ## 1.Requirements